valentinpi/chip8-oxidized/README.md

 # chip8-oxidized
-## CHIP-8 Interpreter written in Rust
+## CHIP-8 and SCHIP-8 Interpreter written in Rust

 This is our project for the Rust lecture on our university.